quickwit-oss/tantivy-cli/README.md

     tantivy serve -i wikipedia-index
 ```

-By default, the server is serving on the port `3000`.
+By default, it will serve on port `3000`.

 You can search for the top 20 most relevant documents for the query `Barack Obama` by accessing
 the following [url](http://localhost:3000/api/?q=barack+obama&explain=true&nhits=20) in your browser